Posted Date:February 5, 2019

-Review all pending disbursements and determine whether these need to be reported as actuals (DRI = TRUE) and if not, reduce these to $0 and make changes to loan period dates and loan amounts if needed.
-This will ensure that all disbursement data has been correctly reported to the COD System, and ensure subsidized usage limit calculations are correct for your borrowers.
+Review all pending disbursements and determine whether the disbursements need to be reported as actuals (Disbursement Release Indicator (DRI) = TRUE) or, if not, reduce them to $0 and make changes to loan period dates and loan amounts, if needed.
+This will ensure that all disbursement data has been correctly reported to the COD System, and will ensure subsidized usage limit calculations are correct for your borrowers.
 For more information on Subsidized Usage Limit Applies (SULA) reductions (See Attachment Q6).

 Ensure that all unbooked loans are booked or inactivated (reduced to $0).

 Return all refunds of cash.
 All refunds for the Direct Loan Program must be returned electronically via G5.

 Request any remaining funds owed to the school based on actual disbursements accepted by the COD System.